stjudecloud/docs/docs/guides/data/data-request.md

 From the Data Browser, you can view samples grouped by diagnosis, publication, or [dataset](../../guides/glossary/data-access-unit) by toggling the tabs above the table.

-You can further refine your data selection by using the search bar above the table or the filers for sequencing type, sample type, file type, and tissue type on the left side bar.
-Note that fitlering is dynamic, so as you make selections the table will update to show all of the files we have that match your selections.
+You can further refine your data selection by using the search bar under the tabs or the filers for sequencing type, sample type, file type, and tissue type on the left side bar.
+Note that fitlering is dynamic, so as you make selections the table will update to show all of the files we have that match your search or filters.
+Filters reset when you move from tab to tab.

+The summary panel above the filters in the left side bar shows statics about the data currently displayed in the table.
+This panel updates as you change what data is displayed by switching tabs, searching, filtering, or making selections.

 Watch the video below for a tour of our Data Browser.

     ![](../../images/guides/data/data-browser-tour.gif)